-With Jeff Burton finally ending a 175-race winless streak at Dover last weekend, he became the ninth of 10 Chase drivers fighting for this year’s title to visit Victory Lane this season.
-The monkey finally off his back, the victory left only one man with a goose egg in the win column beside his name entering Kansas.
+Jeff Burton’s victory left one Chaser with a goose egg in the win column beside his name entering Kansas.
 Is it a surprise to anyone that man was Mark Martin?

-As Jeff Burton pulled into Victory Lane on Sunday, winless monkey off his back and championship trophy suddenly within reach, it was hard to ignore the irony surrounding the end of his 175-race winless streak.
+As Jeff Burton pulled into victory lane on Sunday, it was hard to ignore the irony surrounding the end of his 175-race winless streak.